kathysledge/smig/docs/schema-reference/events.md

 ### On update

-Runs when a record is modified:
+Runs when an existing record is changed:

 ```typescript
 onUpdate: event('audit_update')